pl453s/linux-mint-gnome/README.md

 ## Installation

 **WARNING: Your computer may be wiped, depending of what you choose to do at the installation.**
-**WARNING: Migrate from Mate : Do NOT migrate from a live session, install Mint permanently**
+**WARNING: I strongly recommands to NOT migrate from a live session (which is possible by restarting 'display-manager.service' instead of rebooting when asked)**
-**WARNING: Migrate from Mate : REBOOT WHEN ASKED, do NOT just restart 'display.manager.service'**
-**WARNING: Migrate from XFCE : NO WARRANTY --> NOT TESTED YET (should be tested soon)**
-- Get the ISO of any edition of Linux Mint 20 https://linuxmint.com/release.php?id=38
+- Get the ISO of any edition of Linux Mint 20 https://linuxmint.com/release.php?id=38 (it should works from Cinnamon, Mate and XFCE, everything has been tested)
 - Use this ISO to install Mint on a computer or a virtual machine
 - Download the lastest release packages and scripts
 ```bash